vanceleon/JS-Algo-Data-Structures/DataStructures/HashTables/Lecture.md

 - needs to be fast
 - Doesn't cluster outputs at specific indices, but distributes uniformly
 - Deterministic (same input yields the same output)

+#Dealing with Collisions

+# Separate Chaining
+- each index in our array we store values using a more sophisticated data structure **(linked list or array)**.

+# Linear Probing
+- in a collision, search through the array to find the next empty slot.
+- this allows us to store a single key-value at each index.

+#Set
+ 1. Accepts a key and a value
+ 2. Hashes the key
+ 3. stores the key-value pair in the hash table array via separate chaining

+#Get
+- Accepts a key
+- Hashes the key
+- Retrieves the key-value pair in the hash table